 LastPass Free used to offer unlimited password storage across unlimited devices, but all of that changed in early 2021.
 Now, LastPass’s free users have to choose whether their free LastPass vault will be mobile-only or desktop-only — you’re only allowed to sync across unlimited mobile devices or unlimited desktop devices.
 This makes LastPass Free a lot less useful than it used to be (but it still ranks high on our list of the best free password managers for 2022).

-LastPass Free is still a great program though, with features like:
+LastPass Free is still a great program, with features like: